Hiking to Choquequirao

 Day Three: Full day of hiking (primarily downhill) leaving Choquequirao to go past Santa Rosa down to depth of valley for late lunch at the campsite just across the Apurimac River.
 At the river, there is camping, restrooms, and a store.
 We actually progressed further than our planned itinerary to camp at what I believe was Chiccisqa.

 Day Four: We left for the tough uphill climb in the morning.
 This left us at the trail head around lunch time.
 A short walk from the trail head is a campsite.
 We spent our final evening here.
 There is also a store here that had beer, wine, cola, and other refreshments.
 Arriving mid day allowed us to take in beautiful views at the trail head.
 After so much hard work, it was amazing to relax here and enjoy the afternoon thinking about what we accomplished over the last several days.
-Check out the breathtaking views and the flying condor I was able to capture!

 Follow and subscribe